eeternalsadness/razer-exercise/problem-1/problem-1.md

 - Relational Database

-Please provide a network architecture diagram, as well as suitable solutions that considers Security, High Availability / Reliability, Scalability, Performance and Observability.
+Please provide a network architecture diagram, as well as suitable solutions that considers Security, High Availability/Reliability, Scalability, Performance and Observability.

 ## Assumptions